List of Lexus vehicles

 The following is a list of Lexus vehicles, including past and present production models, as well as concept vehicles and limited editions.
 Model generations are ordered by year of introduction.
-This list dates back to the start of production in 1989 for the 1990 model year, when Lexus was founded as the luxury division of Toyota.
+This list dates back to the start of production in 1989 for the 1990 model year, when Lexus was founded as the luxury division of Toyota Motor Corporation.
 Vehicle designations on production vehicles indicate class and powertrain size.